Removing the drain hole in your bathtub is a great way to keep your bathtub and drain fittings in top condition.

 How To Remove Bathtub Drain Stopper

-An initial step in the process of removing a bathtub drain is to disassemble the trip lever.
-However, most modern bathtubs are built with a drain tub stopper which can be tricky to remove and takes longer if you don’t use the right method.
+The first step to removing a bathtub drain is taking apart the trip lever.
+But keep in mind, most modern bathtubs come with a drain tub stopper, which can be a bit tricky and take longer if you don’t use the right technique.

-The method you use to remove the tub drain heavily depends on the type of stopper installed in the bathtub.
+The method to remove the tub drain heavily depends on the type of stopper installed in the bathtub.
 Here are some tips to remove the drain and different stopper models more efficiently.

 1. Push-Pull Drain Stopper